-To be eligible for a Crisis Relief Grant, you must:
+To be eligible for a Support Act Crisis Relief Grant you must:

 - be an Australian citizen, permanent resident or have a valid working visa

-- prove that you have been working in the Australian music industry for three years
+- show that you have been working professionally in the Australian music industry for five years

 - provide names and details of two professional referees